OceaneVilleneuve/AlexaStudioCreation/app/public/wp-content/plugins/bookingpress-appointment-booking/readme.txt

 [Invoice](https://www.bookingpressplugin.com/documents/invoice/ "BookingPress - Appointment Booking Plugin") - A business owner has a lot on their plate, so manually creating invoices could take up a lot of your time.
 It can be simple to generate invoices automatically, gather orders, and manage your finances by using an invoice addon.

 [Unlimited Multi-Location](https://www.bookingpressplugin.com/addon/location-addon/) - It is a crucial feature for service-based businesses, such as spas and salons, that have multiple locations.
 The Multi-location feature empowers customers by granting them the flexibility to book appointments at their nearest or preferred location.
 Utilizing the Location Addon, businesses can elevate their customer experience by offering a streamlined booking process that caters to each specific business location.

+[Service Package](https://www.bookingpressplugin.com/addon/service-package-addon/) - The BookingPress Service Package Addon empowers you to create a package of various services, enabling you to provide customers with discounted rates on the overall package, thus enticing a larger clientele.

 [Cart Addon](https://www.bookingpressplugin.com/documents/cart-addon/ "BookingPress - Appointment Booking Plugin") - By using the Cart Addon, you can also allow your customers to choose several services at once.